grpc/proposal/A71-xds-fallback.md

 ## Background

 xDS (also known as xDS Discovery Service) is a suite of APIs for discovering and subscribing to the configuration of a server mesh.
-Orignially created by for the [Envoy Proxy](http://envoyproxy.io) project, the xDS protocol is evolving into an industry standard. gRPC introduced a number of features that can be configured using this protocol.

-Components of the server mesh communicate with xDS server(s) (also known as a "control plane") to obtain the initial configuration and to receive updates to the configuration.

-An xDS configuration consists of a number of "resources" that can be queried separately and may change independently from one another.

 Even a brief downtime of the xDS control plane may cause significant disruption in the service mesh inter-component connectivity and result in wider outages.
-Examples include:

-* Services becoming unavailable as they fail to access downstream dependencies.
-* Traffic being routed incorrectly failing to properly balance the load between the endpoints.
-* Security risks may be introduced as outdated credentials are used for communications between the servers.

 Current xDS implementation in gRPC uses a single global instance of the XdsClient class to communicate with the xDS control plane.
 This instance